sonic-net/DASH/documentation/general/design/dash-sonic-hld.md

-qos                      = Associated Qos profile underlay_ip              = PA address for Inbound encapsulation to VM admin_state              = Enabled after all configurations are applied. vnet                     = list of Vnets that ENI belongs to
+qos                      = Associated Qos profile underlay_ip              = PA address for Inbound encapsulation to VM admin_state              = Enabled after all configurations are applied. vnet                     = Vnet that ENI belongs to
 ```
 ### 3.2.4 ACL